 If the foaming agent breaks down then the toothpaste will not be evenly distributed around the mouth.
 So even if it is still ‘working’ it won’t be doing so evenly.

-Worst of all, mould and bacteria may have started to develop and these can cause problems for your oral health.
+Worst of all, mold and bacteria may have started to develop and these can cause problems for your oral health.

 You are unlikely to need the emergency room after using out of date toothpaste for a few days.
 But over the long term, using a product that is not protecting your oral health can lead to bad breath, plaque and tartar build up and gum disease which, if it is unchecked, can cause more serious problems.